calemhoffman/digios/analysis/Woods-Saxon/000README.txt

 WSSearch will search parameters

-===================== How to use WSSearch with parallel computation in LCRC using command
+===================== How to use WSSearch with parallel computation in LCRC edit the file <ProofSlurm.sh>
- > sbatch ProofSlurm.sh

-to estimate the run time,

- >root ProofWSSearch.C+
+and run as a batch script

 ===================== Code dependency